 PhD in Management Science, Finance Concentration

-This program is designed for students seeking training in the most advanced issues, both theoretical and applied, in the field of finance.
+The PhD in Management Science with a concentration in Finance is designed for students seeking training in the most advanced issues, both theoretical and applied, in the field of financial management and analysis.

 Students must complete at least 75 semester hours of approved graduate work before a degree may be conferred.
 Credit may be granted for courses taken elsewhere.